City Brick Company

 which fed a disintegrator and pug mill.
 A six-brick press was used to mold the bricks using

-Apparently this company had its problems and had long periods inactivity.
+Apparently this company had its problems and had several periods inactivity after 1928.
 The plant was

 Common brick is dark red, uniform color, sanded with flashy mica on surfaces.
 Edges are sharp, but